Porges/ways-to-play/src/games/crown-and-anchor/index.md

 #### Vietnam

-The Vietnamese game has a similar æsthetic to the Chinese version, including the
-name: <span lang="vi">bầu cua tôm cá</span> (‘gourd crab prawn fish’).
+The Vietnamese game has a similar æsthetic to the Chinese version, including the name: <span lang="vi" class="aka">bầu cua tôm cá</span> (‘gourd crab prawn fish’).

 {% image position="aside" src="D0344nd_a.jpg" originalUrl="https://averweij.web.cern.ch/sunanchor.htm"
   alt="Three dice made out of paper boxes with the images of the Vietnamese version of the game on them."